ArekadiuszBy/Java-CLIENT-SERVER-studies/README.md

 Java DatagramSocket class represents a connection-less socket for sending and receiving datagram packets.
 A datagram is basically an information but there is no guarantee of its content, arrival or arrival time.

+### 13. Semaphores
+A semaphore controls access to a shared resource through the use of a counter.
+If the counter is greater than zero, then access is allowed.
+If it is zero, then access is denied.
+What the counter is counting are permits that allow access to the shared resource.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.

+### 14. Jframe, Swing
+The javax. swing.
+JFrame class is a type of container which inherits the java. ...
+JFrame works like the main window where components like labels, buttons, textfields are added to create a GUI.
+Unlike Frame, JFrame has the option to hide or close the window with the help of setDefaultCloseOperation(int) method.